-Regional aspects and production technology We consider a multi-region economy in which a benchmark region with total population size normalized to N=1 is used as numeraire.
-It is assumed that the other regions are populated with N>1 identical individuals.
+2.1.
+Regional aspects and production technology

+We consider a multi-region economy in which a benchmark region with total population size normalized to N = 1 is used as numeraire.
+It is assumed that the other regions are populated with N > 1 identical individuals.
 This specification has two major advantages: It allows to (i) analyze the growth impact of governmental policies for regions of different sizes and (ii) to consider the scale impact of alternative institutional settings within the model.
 The latter argument will be detailed during the further presentation of the model.

-Output of a single firm is determined by privately owned capital, k, and the individually available amount of public services, $G_s$ .
-The governmental input is financed by taxes and is provided free of charge.
-The individual's production function is homogenous of degree one in the two inputs.
+We focus on regional size as explicitly defined by the population size, N, and its interdependence with regional growth.
+This allows to address issues like economic growth of mega-cities or congestion in populous regions.
+Production is done by households who are consumers and producers of the homogenous output at the same time.1 Output of a such a single firm is determined by privately owned capital, k, and the individually available amount of public services, G{s} .2 The individual's production function is homogenous of degree one in the two inputs.